Krista Frahm

 ✅ Write for companies that align with your values and interests.

-Don’t be afraid to decline projects that don’t feel right – accepting them will only create a headache as you try to force yourself to complete the project.
+Decline projects that don’t feel right.
+Accepting them only creates headaches as you force yourself to complete the project.

 Freelance copywriting allows greater flexibility in your schedule.
 Your income and hours will fluctuate, especially at first.
-Consistent client acquisition strategies will help maintain consistent work.
+Consistent client acquisition strategies (also taught in good copywriting courses) help maintain a consistent flow of work.
 Once you have a solid client base, you can incentivize referrals so your clients market for you.

 How Soon Can I Replace My Healthcare Salary with Copywriting?

-How fast you earn money as a healthcare copywriter depends on your skillset and how much time you have to devote to your copywriting.
-It also depends on the types of clients and projects you seek.
+Increasing your income as a copywriter depends on your skillset and how much time you have to devote to copywriting.

 Low-paying job boards or one-off writing projects make it harder to replace your clinical salary.
-Providing comprehensive packages increases your income and reduces your client outreach.
+Providing comprehensive copywriting packages increases your income and reduces the need to keep finding new clients.

 I worked part-time while starting my copywriting business.
 You can read more about my journey HERE, where I also outline how much money I earned each month as I started my business.